|Policy Approval Authority||President|

-The below criteria are a guide only.
-Ultimately, the substance of the relationship is most important when classifying an entity as a subrecipient or contractor because of different costing and oversight regulations governing these transactions.
+The below characteristics are a guide only.
+Ultimately, the substance of the relationship is most important when classifying an entity as a subrecipient or vendor.

-NIU will manage subrecipient agreements in accordance with 2 CFR 200.330 and 200.519, University policies, applicable sponsor regulations, and the terms and conditions of the sponsor award.
-As the pass-through entity, NIU remains responsible for the transfer of funds to a subrecipient and for meeting all of the project’s performance goals.
+NIU will manage subrecipient agreements in accordance with 2 CFR 200.330 and 200.519, university policies, applicable sponsor regulations, and the terms and conditions of the sponsor award.
+As the pass-through entity, NIU remains responsible for the transfer of funds to a subrecipient and for meeting all project’s performance goals.

 This policy does not apply to consultant agreements or the purchase of goods or services.
-Such contracts are managed through the normal university procurement processes.
+These contracts are managed through the university procurement processes.

 Roles and Responsibilities